Ghaleb-Sarsour/Resume/main.typ

   place: "NixOS Server Template"
 )[
   - Built with Nix
-  - A template made to ease the creation of a NixOS server configuration ]
+  - A template made to ease the creation of a NixOS server for beginners ]